+- 22

+- D. Only referrals dated on or after the date of final ratification will qualify an

+employee for the Referral Bonus.

-There shall be no Performance Safety Incentives after the expiration of this Agreement, unless and until there is a new Agreement in effect
+- E. There shall be no referral bonus after the expiration of this Agreement,

+unless and until there is a new Agreement in effect that provides for such

+bonuses.

+- 28